Extend and organize your solution

-File templates are configurable on thepage of JetBrains Rider settings (Ctrl+Alt+S).
+File templates are configurable on language-specific pages under thepage of JetBrains Rider settings Ctrl+Alt+S.

 With Rider, you can extend solutions by adding external files and folders.
 For example, you can have your test data, logs, or any other files and folders right next to your solution.
 These additional items in the solution are not saved in project or solution configs, but rather in Rider's own settings.

-External items in the solution are indexed by Rider, so you can enjoy instant search (Ctrl+Shift+F) and navigation (Ctrl+T) among other things for those items.
+External items in the solution are indexed by Rider, so you can enjoy instant search Ctrl+Shift+F and navigation Ctrl+N, G among other things for those items.
 However, external solution items will stay beyond the scope of your solution when you perform any of the solution-wide refactorings.

 For external solution items that share their VCS root with the solution, all version-control features will also be available.

-To add an external folder to the current solution, right-click on the solution in the Solution window, choose Attach Existing Folder, and then select a folder.
-Rider will turn on the Show All Files mode in the Solution Explorer so that you can start exploring the attached folder:
+To add an external folder to the current solution, right-click the solution in the Explorer window, choose , and then select a folder.
+The folder will appear in the Solution Explorer marked as attached:

-Please note the difference between adding external folders to your solution and adding existing files/folders/projects to your solution.
+Note the difference between attaching external folders to your solution and adding existing projects/files to your solution/project.

 When working with external items in the extended solution, note the following: